mblarsen/env-lease/README.md

 # env-lease

+> [!WARNING]
+> Disclaimer: This is a toy project and is not intended for use.
+Please do not use this software.

 A command-line tool for managing temporary, leased secrets in local development environment files.
 It fetches secrets from a backend (like 1Password), writes them to a file, and automatically clears them after a specified "lease" duration expires.

 ## Installation